Here’s a few wedding day tips - from a Videography point of view:

 Shoot More Than Just The Wedding:

-It’s pretty rare that you’ll be making a heirloom film like this again, so why not take the opportunity to expand the filming beyond just the wedding, capturing family events leading up to the wedding, or something creative between the two of you.
+It’s pretty rare that you’ll be making a heirloom film like this again, so why not take the opportunity to expand the filming beyond just the wedding, capturing family events leading up to the wedding, or something unique between the two of you.

 There are also certain special events or vendors that not only enhance the day, but add cinematic and flattering qualities to your wedding film, such as: